-ABC Apprentices are registered with Maryland Apprenticeship and Training Council (MATC), National Center for Construction, Education and Research (NCCER), and their local community college.
+ABC Apprentices are registered with Maryland Apprenticeship and Training Council (MATC), National Center for Construction, Education, and Research (NCCER), and their local community college.

-In order to apply for this apprentice, students must be at least 18 years of age and submit a high school diploma or GED.
+To apply for this apprentice, students must be at least 18 years of age and submit a high school diploma or GED.

 The Arizona Sheet Metal Joint Apprenticeship Training Committee offers a five-year apprenticeship program to train sheet metal workers.
 Although the program is not specifically focused on HVAC technicians, learning HVAC installation and repair is an integral part of the apprenticeship.
 Apprentices earn college credit during the program through Gateway Community College in Phoenix.

 This apprenticeship consists of hands-on training and college-accredited classes through NCCRS (National College Credit Recommendation Service).
 Students are prepared to take up jobs in the sheet metal industry, including installation and fabrication of architectural sheet metal, ducts for heating and air conditioning systems, and kitchen equipment in residential and commercial buildings.

 To complete this program, apprentices must have a minimum of 8,000 hours of on-the-job training and a minimum of 720 hours of college-accredited related training in a classroom setting.

 CalApprenticeship offers a variety of apprenticeships throughout the state of California, including an HVAC apprenticeship program.
 Air conditioning/refrigeration mechanic apprentices in this program work under refrigeration contractors.